Solartraveler/ps2toUsb/README.md

 ### What works

--All but one key on my TATEL-K282 S26381-K257-L120 Siemens Nixdorf keyboard
+- All but one key on my TATEL-K282 S26381-K257-L120 Siemens Nixdorf keyboard

--Sending the LED state back from the host under Linux
+- Sending the LED state back from the host under Linux

--The keyboard was tested with the following platforms:
+- The keyboard was tested with the following platforms:
 -    Linux 5.5.9
 -    Windows 10 2020H2
 -    Asus Eee 1015PEM BIOS
 -    Thinkpad T440 BIOS
 -    Intel NUC6CAYB BIOS
 -    Gigabyte AB350M-Gaming 3 BIOS

+- Macro recorder and playback

+### What does not

-The BIOS mode is known not to support the status LEDs.
+- The BIOS mode is known not to support the status LEDs.
 Unfortunately, adding the BIOS support, results in Windows using this mode too.
 So use version 0.9.1 if you want to have the status LEDs working under Windows.

--Macro recorder and playback

-### What does not

--The BIOS does not detect the keyboard (yes, this is a show stopper)

--The power on/off button on the keyboard does not send a scancode
+- The power on/off button on the keyboard does not send a scancode

 ## Flashing